Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/usb-camera-support.md

 hide:
   - toc
 ---
-This allows to use third-party camera (not from Creality) from your printer's USB port.
+This allows to use third-party camera from your printer's USB port.

 !!!
 Note
     **This procedure must be repeated after restoring the printer to factory settings.**